Buchanan Technologies Announces Strategic Partnership with ArmorPoint

 Managed IT Service Provider Aligns with ArmorPoint to Expand Managed Service Offerings

-/EIN News/ -- GRAPEVINE, Texas, March 03, 2021 (GLOBE NEWSWIRE) -- ArmorPoint (armorpoint.com) and Buchanan Technologies (www.buchanan.com), a leading IT managed services provider, are pleased to announce their newly-formed strategic partnership that combines Buchanan Technologies’ industry-leading managed IT services with ArmorPoint’s best-in-class managed cybersecurity solution.
+/EIN News/ -- MISSISSAUGA, Ontario, March 03, 2021 (GLOBE NEWSWIRE) -- ArmorPoint (armorpoint.com) and Buchanan Technologies (www.buchanan.com), a leading IT managed services provider, are pleased to announce their newly-formed strategic partnership that combines Buchanan Technologies’ industry-leading managed IT services with ArmorPoint’s best-in-class managed cybersecurity solution.

 With the cyberthreat landscape only becoming more complex with each passing day, organizations are seeking security solutions that will protect their business-critical assets from malicious actors; however, many struggle to keep up with the operational challenges that come with ongoing threat management.
 The Buchanan Technologies-ArmorPoint partnership brings together deep skills in technology strategy, product ideation, and operations to support businesses’ most complex security needs.